 '''

 type: manifest/XXX

 schema_version: 3

 XXX:

-- itemlfoo: value
+item1foo: value

-itemlbar: value
+item1bar: value

 '''

 - 1. The "manifest" in the type field defines this YAML document as a manifest.
-Other document types are silently ignored (this permits putting disparate YAML documents in the same file if desired). - 2.
+Other document types are silently ignored (this permits putting disparate YAML documents in the same file if desired). - For backwards compatibility, any document that does not have a type: top-level field will be treated as a manifest if the file in which it was specified ends in .manifest.yaml - 2.
 The arbitrary value "XXX" in the type field defines the top-level YAML field XXX as containing the actual manifest. - 3.
 The schema_version field is required. - 4.
 Each item in the XXX list is simply a dictionary of tag keys and values.
 The tag keys that define the metadata used by sample-tester are described below. - 5.
 Other top-level tags (outside of the XXX list) are ignored.
 They can thus be used for additional metadata not used by sample-tester, and/or for defining YAML anchors in order to reduce duplication in the manifest document.